-Eversholt Depot Finance (UK) Limited is a company incorporated and domiciled in England and Wales.
-The registered office of the Company is 210 Pentonville Road, London, N1 9JY, the principal activities of the Company are set out on page 2.
+Eversholt Depot Finance (UK) Limited (the "Company") is a company incorporated and domiciled in England and Wales.

+The registered office of the Company is 210 Pentonville Road, London, N1 9JY.
+The principal activity of the Company is set out on page 2.